 Why is this important?

-WaveForming is a brand-new technology by Trinnov, designed to improve the bass performance in domestic size listening rooms and home cinemas.
+WaveForming is a unique and patented technology by Trinnov Audio, designed to improve bass performance in domestic size listening rooms and home cinemas.

-It uses multiple subwoofers at the front and back of the room, to create extremely even low bass levels at all the seats, and is proving vastly more effective than existing methods.
+It uses multiple subwoofers at the front and back of the room, to create extremely even bass at all seats, and is vastly more effective than previous methods.

-WaveForming is the product of six years' advanced research & development.
+WaveForming is the product of six years' advanced R&D.

 Who is Trinnov?

-Trinnov Audio are a company in Paris, France, who make products for home hi-fi, home cinema, recording studios and commercial cinemas.
+Trinnov Audio are a company in Paris, France, who make products for recording studios, commercial cinema, home hi-fi, and home cinema.

-They focus on R&D, psychoacoustics, and digital processing, with an aim to improve the sense of reality from recordings and improve results for all listeners in a room.
-Trinnov's research has had a strong influence on our industry, and a major contributor to the new CEDIA Recommended Practice for Immersive Audio (RP22).
+They focus on R&D, psychoacoustics, and digital processing, with the aim to improve the sense of reality from recordings and improve results for all listeners in a room.
+Trinnov's research has had a strong influence on our industry, and a major contributor to the CEDIA RP22 Recommended Practice for immersive audio design.

-For home cinema, Trinnov makes the Altitude surround processors and Amplitude amplifiers.
+For home cinema, Trinnov make the Altitude surround processors and Amplitude amplifiers.

 Trinnov Altitude 32 Processor

-The processors use their own bespoke decoding algorithms, running on a high-spec PC platform, which allows constant development and improvements to the products.
-For example, only Trinnov processors can 'remap' speaker locations - giving great performance across a variety of audio formats with different placement requirements, and have time alignment substantially more accurate than many.
+Altitude processors use their own bespoke decoding and correction algorithms, running on a high-spec PC platform, which allows constant development and improvements to the products.
+For example, only Trinnov processors can 'remap' speaker locations - giving great performance across a variety of audio formats with different placement requirements, and with time alignment substantially more accurate than most.

-So while the equipment is expensive, it also stays current for much longer.
+So yes, this equipment is expensive, but it stays current for much longer.

 What is WaveForming?